$\textit{ab initio}$ description of bonding for transmission electron microscopy: State of the art

 In Tables~\ref{tab:no_scattering} and \ref{tab:scattering}, we list published studies that have used DFT to calculate the electrostatic potential of a specimen in the context of transmission electron microscopy.
 We have chosen to limit ourselves to studies that have explicitly compared the potential or field itself, or a resulting image or diffraction pattern, to an experimental measurement, leaving out the numerous works where DFT has been used to model any specimen properties (such as strain) that indirectly influence image contrast.
-In many cases, only the mean inner potential (MIP) --- the zeroth-order term in the Fourier expansion of the full Coulomb potential --- of the material was computed, as this was sufficient to describe the experimental results, and no explicit electron scattering simulation was made (Table~\ref{tab:no_scattering}).
-In others, image simulations were performed based on the DFT potentials to go beyond the independent atom model (Table~\ref{tab:scattering}).
+In many cases, only the mean inner potential (MIP) --- the zeroth-order term in the Fourier expansion of the full Coulomb potential --- which depends on the local composition, density and ionicity of the material was computed, as this was sufficient to describe the experimental results, and no explicit electron scattering simulation was made (Table~\ref{tab:no_scattering}).
+In other studies, image simulations were performed based on the DFT potentials to go beyond the independent atom model (Table~\ref{tab:scattering}).

 Since scattering simulations and 4D-STEM are explicitly real-space methods, there are some advantages, at least in terms of simplicity, in using a real-space DFT code.
-Furthermore, the description of vacuum regions that are typically required for TEM simulations is as computationally expensive as that of the interstitial regions between atoms when using plane waves, and Fourier transforms are required to recover the real-space electron densities.
+Furthermore, the description of vacuum regions that are required for TEM simulations in the typical slab geometry is as computationally expensive as that of the interstitial regions between atoms when using plane waves, and Fourier transforms are required to recover the real-space electron densities.
 Of the methods that have been used to date, most FLAPW and \textsc{vasp}-based PAW approaches use reciprocal-space plane-wave bases for the wave functions.
 Instead, as arguably the most popular PAW-based real-space code~\cite{mortensen_real-space_2005,enkovaara_electronic_2010}, \textsc{gpaw} is ideally suited for describing the scattering potential for TEM simulations.
-Furthermore, its excellent parallel scaling~\cite{enkovaara_electronic_2010} and the option of using a highly efficient localized basis set~\cite{larsen_localized_2009} allow large systems with vacuum to be effectively treated.
+Furthermore, its excellent parallel scaling~\cite{enkovaara_electronic_2010} and the option of using efficient localized basis sets~\cite{larsen_localized_2009} allow large systems with vacuum to be effectively treated.